Super Lawyers

 In Maryland, there have been a few recent verdicts with favorable outcomes for plaintiffs.
 Keep in mind that the only settlements on here are ours.
 Most of the good cases settle long before trial.

-- 2023, Virginia: $5,000,000 Settlement.
-A 54-year-old man, recently recovered from cancer, was struck by a city-owned vehicle while crossing in a clearly marked crosswalk.
+• 2023, Virginia: $5,000,000 Settlement.
+A 54-year-old man who had recently recovered from cancer was struck by a city-owned vehicle while crossing in a clearly marked crosswalk.
 Initially refusing medical help, he soon showed signs of a mild traumatic brain injury, which led to, as it often does, chronic depression and PTSD.
 His condition worsened, leading to a diagnosis of secondary post-traumatic hydrocephalus related to the TBI, for which he underwent surgery to insert a shunt.
 The traumatic brain injury also contributed to severe growth hormone deficiency and post-traumatic hypersomnia.
 The case was settled in mediation for $5 million before reaching trial.

-- 2023, New Jersey: $65,000 Settlement.
+• 2023, New Jersey: $65,000 Settlement.
 The plaintiff, a minor, was a passenger in a vehicle that was traveling east near an intersection when it was struck by a vehicle driven by the defendant.
 The plaintiff suffered a traumatic brain injury with paraplegia and PTSD.
-This was presumably a policy limits settlement.
+This was presumably a policy limits settlement because this less than what you would expect for even a mild concussion settlement.

-- 2020, Maryland: $75,125 Verdict.
+• 2020, Maryland: $75,125 Verdict.
 A 41-year-old pedestrian was struck at a Bethesda intersection.
 She suffered a concussion, spinal sprains and strains, and right-sided bruising.
 The woman underwent physical therapy for her right-sided bruising and chiropractic therapy for her spinal injuries.
 Her symptoms resolved after four months.
 However, the woman’s neck and back pain returned several months later.
 She underwent chiropractic treatments and spinal injections.
 The woman also underwent a neck ablation.
 Her chiropractor testified that her injuries were permanent.
-The woman alleged that the at-fault driver’s negligence caused them.
+The woman filed a tramaatic brain injury lawsuit that alleged that the at-fault driver’s negligence caused them.
 A Montgomery County jury awarded her a $75,125 verdict.

-- 2018, Maryland: $3,852,192 Verdict.
+• 2018, Maryland: $3,852,192 Verdict.
 A man parked on the shoulder of I-695 to repair a flat tire.
 He was struck by a tractor-trailer.
 The man suffered a traumatic brain injury, head lacerations, a left heel fracture, a left big toe fracture, and road rash.
 He developed cognitive impairments.
 The man now required lifelong medical treatments.
-He alleged that the truck driver’s negligence caused his injuries.
-The man also alleged that the truck driver’s employer negligently allowed their employee to drive while fatigued.
+He hired a traumatic brain injury lawyer who alleged that the truck driver’s negligence caused the injuries.
+Thelawsuit also alleged that the truck driver’s employer negligently allowed their employee to drive while fatigued.
 The defense admitted liability but disputed the injury claims.
 A Baltimore City jury awarded $3,852,192.

 Maryland Traumatic Brain Injury Lawyers